nyu-cs2590/fall2023/about.md

   - Proposal (5%): You are required to submit a two-page proposal that describes the team and your project plan.
   - Presentation (10%): Each group will give a short presentation (3 minutes) of their work followed by Q&A (1 minutes) in the last week.
   - Report (25%): The final report is due on **Dec 15**.
 Each group should submit a report in .pdf in the ACL [templates](https://2023.aclweb.org/calls/style_and_formatting/).

+## Academic integrity
+Work you submit should be your own.
+Please consult the CAS academic integrity policy for more information: http://cas.nyu.edu/page/academicintegrity.
+Penalties for violations of academic integrity may include failure of the course, suspension from the University, or even expulsion.

+## AI policy
+For the assignments and projects, you are free to use any AI-powered tools including ChatGPT.
+However, you must declare how you used these tools.
+This will not affect your grades.